CADJPY Technical Analysis | Forexlive

 - The recent Canadian CPI missed expectations across the board and the underlying inflation measures eased, which was a welcome development for the BoC.

-- On the labour market side, the latest report missed expectations across the board with negative figures in full-time employment and slowing wage growth, which is going to be another positive outcome for the central bank.
+- On the labour market side, the latest report beat expectations although the unemployment rate ticked higher again.

 JPY